jordannholmes/FinalProject/README.md

         jordannholmes@g.ucla.edu

 ## Acknowledgements
 We would like to thank Dr. Emily Curd and Daniel Chavez for their suggestions and guidance towards the completion of this project.

+## Citing
+Coming Soon